markomanninen/artifactsofthefloweroflife/floweroflife.md

 # The Flower of Life versus the Cownose

 Square shape and square root of 2 is apparent on the Cownose pattern.
 Equilateral triangle and hexagon shape with the square root of 3 property are fundamental in the FOL.
-All these properties were known by Old Babylonians as it is shown in the book "*A Remarkable Collection of Babylonian Mathematical Texts*" by Joran Friberg (MS 3051 on the page 207).
-See also clay tablets: [IM 52916](http://math.berkeley.edu/~lpachter/128a/Babylonian_sqrt2.pdf) and [Susu]( http://www.new1.dli.ernet.in/data1/upload/insa/INSA_2/20005a5d_1.pdf).
+All these properties were known by Old Babylonians as it is shown in the book *A Remarkable Collection of Babylonian Mathematical Texts*<!-- cite author="Joran Friberg" title="A Remarkable Collection of Babylonian Mathematical Texts" date="2007" location="MS 3051 on the page 207" type="article" href="http://www.new1.dli.ernet.in/data1/upload/insa/INSA_2/20005a5d_1.pdf" --> by Joran Friberg.
+See also clay tablets: IM 52916<!-- cite author="David Fowler and Eleanor Robson" title="Square Root Approximations in Old Babylonian Mathematics" date="1998" location="" type="article" href="http://math.berkeley.edu/~lpachter/128a/Babylonian_sqrt2.pdf" --> and Susu<!-- cite author="Swapan Kumar Adhikaari" title="Babylonian mathematics" date="1997" location="" type="article" href="http://www.new1.dli.ernet.in/data1/upload/insa/INSA_2/20005a5d_1.pdf" -->.

 But there are incidents in the ancient history that urges the appearance of the FOL before 2000 BC.
 These incidents are: sexagecimal numeral system, rhombic cone mosaics and six petal cylinders seals.

 **Sexagecimal system**

 Sexagecimal place value system was known in the ancient Mesopotamia in the 3rd millennium BC.
-Geometrical link between a circle, a hexagon and the sexagecimal system is genuinely demonstrated by [Jaime Vladimir](http://halshs.archives-ouvertes.fr/docs/00/03/44/42/DOC/geometrical_link_circle_sexagesimal_system.doc).
+Geometrical link between a circle, a hexagon and the sexagecimal system is genuinely demonstrated by Jaime Vladimir<!-- cite author="Jaime Vladimir" title="A geometrical link between the circle and sexagesimal system " date="2005" location="" type="article" href="http://halshs.archives-ouvertes.fr/docs/00/03/44/42/DOC/geometrical_link_circle_sexagesimal_system.doc" -->.
 He summarizes it:

 > ...these geometrical facts show that there is a geometrical link between the circle and the sexagesimal system and that the division of the circle in 360 equal parts, which corresponds to 360 equal angles or degrees, isn't a choice that is completely independent of the geometry because this division can be suggested by the basic properties of the circles and the equilateral triangles.